How Many Hearings Will there be in Child Proceedings?

 Before Going to Court in Child Proceedings

 Before you go to Court, it’s important to try and reach agreement about your child through mediation by attending at a Mediation Information and Assessment Meeting (MIAM).
-The Court will need to see written evidence that you have attended a MIAM when you apply for a Court Order about your children.
+The Court will need to see written evidence that you have attended, or you are exempt from attending, a MIAM when you apply for a Court Order about your children.

-More often than not, decisions about children are be made without having to go to Court.
+More often than not, decisions about children are made without having to go to court.
 This is because there are other cheaper and quicker ways of resolving disputes that are better for everyone involved.

-Mediation isn’t appropriate in some cases such as where there has been domestic abuse, so you’ll go directly through the Courts.
-If this is the case, you may have more hearings in the Court proceedings, such as a Fact Finding Hearing.
+Mediation isn’t appropriate in some cases such as where there has been domestic abuse or risk of harm to a child, so you’ll go directly to the courts.
+If this is the case, you may need to have more hearings in the court proceedings, such as a Fact-Finding Hearing.

-Our Child Law Solicitors can advise you on how to settle child arrangement disputes without having to go through the Courts.
+Our Child Law Solicitors can advise you on how it may be possible to settle child arrangement disputes without having to go through the courts.
 We will handle your case sensitively and work with your child’s best interests in mind.

-If, after mediation, you and your partner still cannot come to an agreement, then the next step is to go to Court.
+If, after mediation, you and the other party still cannot come to an agreement, then the next step is to go to court.
 One of our Child Law Solicitors can represent you.

 What Happens at Child Court Hearings?